ghudgens/omnibus-puppet/README.md

 As this project was designed to be used in a more "enterprisey" environment, the following are implemented:
 * All dependencies, including Ruby, listed in a project are locked to a specific version override.
-* The puppetmaster package configures Unicorn and Nginx to handle larger agent loads.
+* The puppetmaster package configures Passenger and Nginx to handle larger agent loads.

 Installation
 ------------